xRiskLab/xbooster-docs/README.md

 Scorecard boosting is an innovative methodology for constructing credit scorecards by leveraging advanced machine learning (ML) techniques, specifically gradient boosting, that [emerged in the domain of Credit Risk](https://blogs.nvidia.com/blog/ai-credit-risk-scotiabank/).

+The benefits of boosted scorecards include:

+1. **Predictive Power**: Boosted scorecards can outperform traditional scorecards in terms of predictive power.
+2. **Flexibility**: Because boosted models are non-linear, they can capture complex relationships between features.

+Given that boosted logistic models can deliver between 1-5% improvement in accuracy compared to traditional scorecards, the benefits can amount to millions of dollars in savings for financial institutions.

+The following sections provide an overview of gradient boosting, the core algorithm behind scorecard boosting, and how it can be used to build boosted scorecards.

-## Gradient Boosting 📈
+## Gradient Boosting 🌳

 ![Image](./learning_curve.gif)

-[Gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting), which lies at the 💚 of scorecard boosting, is an ML technique that builds a predictive model by combining the outputs of multiple "weak" models, typically decision trees, to create a strong predictive model.
+[Gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting), which lies at the 💚 of scorecard boosting, is a machine learning technique that builds a predictive model by combining the outputs of multiple "weak" models, typically decision trees, to create a strong predictive model.

 The algorithm works sequentially, with each new model focusing on correcting errors made by the previous ones.
 It minimizes a loss function by adding new models to the ensemble, and the final prediction is the sum of the predictions from all models.